itscountvertigo/unicode_cypher/README.md

 # encryption

-Pretty bad attempt at making an encryption algorithm.
+Pretty bad attempt at making an encryption algorithm (more of a cypher than an actual encryption).
 This is by no means finished, it works horribly right now

 ## how it works
 This algorithm uses ord() and chr() to get ASCII (or Unicode idk) values for each character you give.
 It alters the values and turns them back into ASCII (or Unicode, i have no idea)